MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 [quickLook](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.quickLook_cl.html) makes two plots:

-The default `quickLook` settings use an elevation angle range from 5° to 25° and the full azimuth range from 0° to 360°.
+The default `quickLook` settings use an elevation angle range from 5° to 30° and the full azimuth range from 0° to 360°.

 1- Periodogram against reflector height for each 90 degree quadrant:

 <p align="center">
   <img src="../assets/quickLook_lsp_cam2.png" alt="Periodogram against reflector height" width="700">
   <br>
   <em>Figure 3.
-Quadrant periodograms against reflector height.</em>
+Quadrant periodograms against reflector height using default parameters.</em>
 </p>

 This displays power spectra for NW, NE, SW, SE quadrants to assess reflector height signal quality by direction.

 Since the RPR antenna is installed sideways and faces the sea (pointing west; see Figure 1), it doesn't record good reflections from the northeast and southeast directions (upper-right and lower-right panels).
 Also, there is a beach to the southwest of the antenna (Figure 2) and it interferes with the reflected signals.
 So the reflection recorded from the southwest direction (lower-left panel) are affected by both water and sand.
 The reflector height varies between 5 and 7 m depending on the tide.
 Also, a few satellite tracks show double peaks which can be related to reflections from nearby objects very close to the antenna.
-These double peaks can be removed by applying a more appropriate elevation.
+These double peaks can be removed by applying a more appropriate elevation mask.
 Now run `quickLook` with a tighter elevation mask between 7° and 15°.

 <code>quickLook cam2 2026 1 -h1 1 -h2 10 -snr 88 -e1 7 -e2 15</code>